Skylocke/GA-DATASCI_coursework/class_4_hw.md

 1. What do you think each column means?
 What do you think each row means?

-Each row is an order made at Chipotle.
+Each row is an item of an order made at Chipotle, sometimes with multiple items belonging to the same order (hence the repeating order_ids).
 Each column describes an aspect of the item, with choice_description listing the different ingredients the customer requested in the respective order.

     MONOLITH@MONOLITH-PC MINGW64 ~/Desktop/GA DATA SCI/GA-SEA-DAT2/data (master)
     $ head chipotle.tsv